GarryMorrison/wikivec/README.md

 # wikivec
 Wikivec demonstrates that there is semantic similarity encoded in the link structure of Wikipedia.
 It turns out that the incomming links to a wikipedia page are similar to other pages which share semantic similarity.
-Using our similarity measure we can exploit that similarity.
+Using a similarity measure we can exploit that similarity.

 ## examples
 ```